Guidance on Uncertainty Budgets for Force Measuring Devices Part 2. Calculating Uncertainty in Accordance with the ASTM E74 Standard

 Secondary Standard – Per ASTM E74 an instrument or mechanism, the calibration of which has been established by comparison with primary force standards.
 These can be lever machines, hydraulic machines with load cells or proving rings used as the reference, or similar screw-type machines.

 Common Misconceptions about the ASTM E74 Standard

-A Class AA loading range can assign another Class AA loading range – Class AA devices can only assign a Class A loading range.
-If a laboratory assigns Class A loading ranges, their reference standard must be calibrated using deadweight primary standards.
-Likewise, a Class A device cannot be used to Assign another Class A loading range.
+A Class AA loading range can assign another Class AA loading range – Class AA devices can only assign a Class A verified range of forces.
+If a laboratory assigns Class A verified range of forces, their reference standard must be calibrated using deadweight primary standards.
+Likewise, a Class A device cannot be used to Assign another Class A verified range of forces.